devshayan101/furniture-brochure/readme.md

 14. **Contact Information:**
     - Easily accessible contact details in the footer

-This modern, feature-rich website provides an engaging user experience while showcasing the company's furniture products and services effectively.
+This modern, feature-rich website provides an engaging user experience while showcasing the company's furniture products and services effectively